on 6 Jan 2023

 Every boat participating in the six-mont race will carry specialist equipment onboard

-The forthcoming edition of The Ocean Race, which sets sail from Alicante, Spain, on the 15th January, features the most ambitious and comprehensive science programme created by a sporting event.
+The forthcoming edition of The Ocean Race, which sets sail from Alicante, Spain, on the 15th of January, features the most ambitious and comprehensive science programme created by a sporting event.

 Sailing through some of the most remote parts of the planet, seldom reached by scientific vessels, teams will have a unique opportunity to collect vital data where information is lacking on two of the biggest threats to the health of the seas: the impact of climate change and plastic pollution.

 Launched during the 2017-18 edition of the Race in collaboration with 11th Hour Racing, Premier Partner of The Ocean Race and Founding Partner of the Racing with Purpose sustainability programme, the innovative science programme will capture even more types of data in the forthcoming Race, including for the first time levels of oxygen and trace elements in the water.
-Data will also be delivered to science partners faster in this edition, transmitted via satellite and reaching the organisations, which includes World Meteorological Organisation, National Oceanography Centre, Max Planck Society, Centre National de la Recherche Scientifique and National Oceanic and Atmospheric Administration, in real time.
+Data will also be delivered to science partners faster in this edition, transmitted via satellite and reaching the organisations, which includes World Meteorological Organisation, National Oceanography Centre, Max Planck Society, Centre National de la Recherche Scientifique and National Oceanic and Atmospheric Administration, in real-time.

 Stefan Raimund, Science Lead at The Ocean Race, said: “A healthy ocean isn’t just vital to the sport we love, it regulates the climate, provides food for billions of people and supplies half the planet’s oxygen.
 Its decline impacts the entire world.
 To halt it, we need to supply governments and organisations with scientific evidence and demand they act on it.